Mattias Weinhandl: Houston Aeros

 Unclaimed he was assigned to the Wild's minor league affiliate, the Houston Aeros, on December 9.
 Before being sent down, he tallied one goal and one assist in 12 games.

 Weinhandl found some success in the minor league.
 He played in 48 games with the Aeros, scoring 18 goals and 27 assists with a total of 20 penalty minutes.
 During that span, he had several multi-point games, including four assists in one of the final games of the season.

 Elitserien

 Modo

 From the 1999–00 season to the 2001–02 season, Weinhandl played for Modo in the Swedish elite league Elitserien.
-His first season there, he was on a very successful line with Henrik and Daniel Sedin, now of the NHL's Vancouver Canucks.
+His first season there, he was on a very successful line with Henrik and Daniel Sedin, who each went on to have long careers with the NHL's Vancouver Canucks.
 The line was dubbed "Line 19", as Weinhandl and both Sedins were 19-years-of-age at the time.
 He returned to play for Modo again in the 2004–05 season due to the NHL lockout.
 Weinhandl led the team in scoring with 46 points (26 goals and 20 assists) in 50 games and was third in the league in points, behind only Henrik Zetterberg of Timrå and Kristian Huselius of Linköping, and tied with Shawn Horcoff of Mora.